Manufacturing complex designs generally involves assembling simpler parts to form a complex geometry.

 What is Metal Threading?
 Guide

-Metal threading is a process of making uniform, continuous helical threads on the surface of a cylindrical or conical workpiece.
+Metal threading is a metal processing technique that involves making uniform, continuous helical threads on the surface of a cylindrical or conical workpiece.

 Metal threading is used for various applications that require high load capacity and the ability to transform load with high accuracy and precision, such as screws, bolts, and lead screw drives.